Jay E: 2000: Country Grammar, Bait and The Original Kings of Comedy soundtracks, Rasheeda

-In 2016, it became the ninth hip hop album to be certified diamond by the Recording Industry Association of America (RIAA), denoting shipment of 10 million copies in the US.
-The success of this album made Jay E one of the hottest new producers.
-After its release, it would go on to sell over 10 million copies.
-The song "Ride with Me" would go on to receive Grammy nominations.
-The song "Country Grammar" would receive nominations for best rap performance and the album received a nomination for best rap album of the year.
-The success of this album opened the door for other projects.
+In 2016, it became the ninth hip hop album to become certified diamond by the Recording Industry Association of America (RIAA), denoting shipment of 10 million copies in the US.
+The success of this album made Epperson one of the top producers at the time.
+The songs "Ride with Me" and "Country Grammar" would receive Grammy Award nominations.

 The song "Icey" featuring Nelly and the St. Lunatics was featured on the soundtrack to Bait, a 2000 action-comedy film.
 It was released on September 12, 2000, by Warner Bros.
 Records and featured a blend of hip hop and R&B music.
 The soundtrack reached #49 on the Top R&B/Hip-Hop Albums.

 The song "Summer in the City" features the St. Lunatics and Nelly on the soundtrack to the 2000 film The Original Kings of Comedy, released on August 22, 2000, through Universal Records.
 It mainly consisted of performances by the film's four stars, Steve Harvey, Bernie Mac, Cedric the Entertainer and D.L.
 Hughley, but five original music tracks also appeared.
 The soundtrack peaked at 50 on the Billboard 200 and 15 on the Top R&B/Hip-Hop Albums.

 Dirty South is the debut solo album by Rasheeda.
 The album was released in late March 2001 and peaked at number 77 on the Billboard Top R&B/Hip-Hop Albums chart.
-The track titled "ATL NO 2" was produced by Jay E.
+The track titled "ATL NO 2" was produced by Epperson.